 Moving away from fresh produce, there is plenty we can all do to cut out plastic from our day to day lives.
 And one of the biggest is shopping bulk.
 Since the first Source Bulk Foods shop opened in Byron in 2007 they have collectively saved 50,000,000 plastic bags from production and 300,000 kilos of package waste from landfill.

-To be a part of it all, start collecting jars and head on down to your local Source (of which there are over 50 across Australia and New Zealand) or equally amazing bulk food store and fill 'em up with rice, flours, dried fruits and nuts.
+To be a part of it all, start collecting jars and head on down to your local Source (of which there are over 50 across Australia and New Zealand and you can find the best online stores here) or equally amazing bulk food store and fill 'em up with rice, flours, dried fruits and nuts.
 Be sure to stop by the chocolate section to get yourself a treat for the car ride home.

 #9 Go Mad For Macadamia Oil